Contact a lawyer now

 Relationship after Divorce

-That is because the step-parent and child /children stay in touch for their affection.
-Unfortunately, divorces are usually ugly, and the birth parent may not want the step-parent around his/her child/children.
-Even if the step-parent and child/children share a great relationship, the birth parent may cause problems.
+That is because the stepparent and child/children stay in touch for their affection.
+Unfortunately, divorces are usually ugly, and the birth parent may not want the stepparent around his or her child or children.
+Even if the stepparent and child or children share a great relationship, the birth parent may cause problems.

 Supporting the Child

-A step-parent may support the stepchild financially even after s/he is divorced from the birth parent.
+A stepparent may support the stepchild financially even after he or she is divorced from the birth parent.
 It depends on the category of legal guardianship.
 Besides, what rules are applicable for adopting a stepchild in that province of Canada also plays a vital role.

 For instance, in Alberta, contributing to the child financially in the future is given in step-parent adoption.
 Step-parent rights in Canada are laid carefully for the parent’s rights so as the child’s.

-As a result, the step-parent does not get to escape from his/her responsibilities.
+As a result, the stepparent does not get to escape from his or her responsibilities.
 That is why it is wise to get into a step-parent adoption after careful consideration.

 But take this step only if you are sure that you can raise them as your own.
-That is because how you treat the child is going to affect him/her for life.
-It will determine how s/he will turn out as a person in the future.
+That is because how you treat the child is going to affect him or her for life.
+It will determine how he or she will turn out as a person in the future.

 This action can affect a child’s future; take this decision only after knowing that you can do it.
 If you are a citizen of Canada and want to adopt your stepchild, I hope you are aware of your rights and responsibilities after reading this.